push-based/observable-hq--audit/README.md

 Ok.
 Now as I am prepared with some snippets let's finally dig.

-I will open the network tab to see if a block of those images has an impact.
+I will open the network tab to see if a block of those image URL's has an impact.

 ![img-observablehq-network-block-url_michael_hladky](https://user-images.githubusercontent.com/10064416/162598903-2920fbfe-fd31-4d38-a2e2-ddbd2f88cd6b.PNG)